Inner Child Healing Journal Prompts to Reconnect, Reflect, and Heal

 Childhood pain persists into adulthood.
 Studies in cognitive-behavioral therapy integrate the “inner child healing” concept to explain how early unmet needs give rise to persistent thought patterns.

-Adults with high Adverse Childhood Experience (ACE) scores show higher rates of chronic disease, addiction, and mood disorders (Centers for Disease Control, 2016).
+Adults with high Adverse Childhood Experience (ACE) scores show higher rates of chronic disease, addiction, and mood disorders2.
 I once believed my panic had no source; later journals revealed memories of silent dinners where feelings were unsafe.

 Daily Signs Your Younger Self Is Still Hurting